flyve-mdm/doc/source/installation/GLPI.rst

 .. note::

-   Yo can follow the proper `GLPI installation documentation <http://glpi-install.rtfd.io/>`_.
+   You can follow the proper `GLPI installation documentation <http://glpi-install.rtfd.io/>`_.

 * Go to ``/var/www/``
 * Download GLPI, you can get it with any of these methods: